sergiodxa/remix-utils/README.md

 ### RevalidateLink

-The RevalidateLink link components it's a simple wrapper of a Remix's Link, it receives the same props with the exception of the `to`, instead this component will render a Link to `.`.
+The RevalidateLink link component is a simple wrapper of Remix's Link component.
+It receives the same props with the exception of the `to` prop; instead, this component will render a Link to `.`.

-Because of linking to `.`, when clicked, this will tell Remix to fetch again the loaders of the current routes, but instead of creating a new entry on the browser's history stack, it will replace the current one, basically, it will refresh the page, but only reloading the data.
+By linking to `.`, when clicked, this will tell Remix to fetch again the loaders of the current routes, but instead of creating a new entry on the browser's history stack, it will replace the current one.
+Basically, it will refresh the page, but only reloading the data.

 If you don't have JS enabled, this will do a full page refresh instead, giving you the exact same behavior.